xinychen/transdim/README.md

 tensor = tensor['tensor']
 ```

 In particular, if you are interested in large-scale traffic data, we recommend **PeMS-4W/8W/12W** (see [Large-scale traffic speed data sets in California, USA](https://doi.org/10.5281/zenodo.3939792)) and [UTD19](https://utd19.ethz.ch/index.html).
-For PeMS data, you can download the data sets from [Zenodo](https://doi.org/10.5281/zenodo.3939792) and place them at the folder of datasets (data path example: `../datasets/California-data-set/pems-4w.csv`).
-Then you can open data in Python by using `Pandas`:
+For PeMS data, you can download the data from [Zenodo](https://doi.org/10.5281/zenodo.3939792) and place them at the folder of datasets (data path example: `../datasets/California-data-set/pems-4w.csv`).
+Then you can use `Pandas` to open data:

 ```python
 import pandas as pd